What to do in Lüneburg Germany- Visit to this Beautiful Town

 Der Stintmarkt : Lüneburg Hafen

-Ok, so a crane isn’t super exciting, but it sits across from der Stintmarkt.
+Ok, a crane isn’t super exciting, but it sits across from one of the best places to visit in Lüneburg, der Stintmarkt.
 What’s a Stint?
-It’s a type of fish, similar to a herring.
-Once this was a bustling market place for Salt and Fish.
+It’s a type of fish similar to a herring.
+Once, this was a bustling marketplace for Salt and Fish.
 Today?
 It’s home to some of the best bars and restaurants in Lüneburg.
 And on a warm summer day, nothing beats sitting by the water and enjoying the views.
-(Did I mention that Lüneburg is the town with the second highest bar density in Europe?
-ALL OF EUROPE).
+(Did I mention that Lüneburg is the town with Europe’s second-highest bar density?
+That’s ALL OF EUROPE!).

 Salzmuseum – German Salt Museum

 I LOVE small museums.
-They can be such an interesting education on a single topic.
-And in this case… we learned everything you ever wanted to know (and more) about SALT.
+They can provide such interesting education on a single topic.
+And in this case, we learned everything you ever wanted to know (and more) about SALT.
 What makes salt such a big deal?
 They didn’t call it white gold for nothing.
-In the time before refrigeration, salt was a food preservative.
+Before refrigeration, salt was a food preservative.
 And the ability to preserve food meant the difference between life and death.

-Salt was leached from the ground, sifted, and dried in giant ovens.
+Workers leached salt from the ground, sifted it, and dried the mineral in giant ovens.
 From Lüneburg, salt was transported all over Europe.
-Money flowed back to Lüneburg, making the city rich.
+Money flowed back to Lüneburg, making the city incredibly wealthy.
 The salt mining went on for 1024 years!
 Finally, the ground began to give way under Lüneburg, causing buildings to shift and settle.
 Since salt had lost much of its value, operations ceased.

 Kurpark and Gradierwerk

-Lüneburg has only been a Kurort (Spa Resort) since 1907, but it has something that no other Kurort has.
+Lüneburg has only been a Kurort (Spa Resort) since 1907, but it has something no other Kurort has.
 Take a quiet walk through the Kurpark, and you will come across the Gradierwerk.
-This funky looking building was designed to aid in the healing of respiratory ailments.
+This funky-looking building was designed to aid in the healing of respiratory ailments.
 How?
-Salt Water from the brine spring below the town is fed over Blackthorn brushwood… the droplets splash when they hit the wood, and spray out, evaporating in the air.
+Salt Water from the brine spring below the town is fed over Blackthorn brushwood, and the droplets splash when they hit the wood and spray out, evaporating in the air.
 Patients sit in front of the structure and breathe it in.

 Ahhhhhh….